-The Other Executive Agreements provide that the applicable executive will be entitled to severance payments and benefits upon certain qualifying terminations of his employment with the Company.
-In the event that the applicable executive incurs a Non CIC Termination, he will be entitled to (i) 12 months of continued base salary (as then in effect or in effect prior to any diminution constituting "good reason") (the "Other Executive Salary Payment"), (ii) a pro rata bonus based on actual performance (if such termination occurs after June 30 of the year of termination) (together with the Other Executive Salary Payment, the "Other Executive Severance Payment"), (iii) full vesting of all equity awards granted prior to January 1, 2018 and vesting in equity grants made on or after the January 1, 2018 in accordance with the terms of the applicable award agreements.
+The Other Executive Agreements provide that the applicable executive will be entitled to severance payments and benefits upon certain qualifying terminations of his or her employment with the Company.
+In the event that the applicable executive incurs a Non CIC Termination, he or she will be entitled to (i) 12 months of continued base salary for Mr. T. Kim, Mr. WM Lee and Ms. SY Park and 6 months of continued base salary for Mr. CH Park (as then in effect or in effect prior to any diminution constituting "good reason") (the "Other Executive Salary Payment"), (ii) a pro rata bonus based on actual performance (if such termination occurs after June 30 of the year of termination) (together with the Other Executive Salary Payment, the "Other Executive Severance Payment"), (iii) vesting of all equity awards in accordance with the terms of our equity plan and the applicable award agreements.
 Further, Mr. T. Kim would receive a lump sum payment equal to the cost of 12 months of Company-paid medical, dental and vision insurance premiums, 90 days' continuation of his expatriate benefits, and, to the extent that he is eligible to receive such payments as part of his expatriate benefits, a repatriation allowance in the amount of one month's base salary and certain repatriation expenses as described in his agreement.

-In the event that Mr. WM Lee or Mr. T. Kim incurs a CIC Termination, then the applicable executive will be entitled to the severance payments described above, provided that the Severance Payment instead will equal one and one-half times the executive's base salary (as then in effect or in effect prior to any diminution implicating "good reason"); and provided further, that if the date of termination occurs after June 30th of the calendar year in which the date of termination occurs, Mr. T. Kim will also receive an amount equal to an additional month of base salary for each month that has passed since July 1st through the date of termination (rounding up for any partial months), which will be payable in a lump sum on the sixtieth (60th) day following the date of termination.
-Further, the applicable executive will vest in full in all equity awards granted prior to January 1, 2018 and will vest in equity grants made on or after the January 1, 2018 in accordance with the terms of the applicable award agreements.
+In the event that Mr. WM Lee, Mr. T. Kim or Ms. SY Park incurs a CIC Termination, then the applicable executive will be entitled to the severance payments described above, provided that the Severance Payment instead will equal one and one-half times the executive's base salary (as then in effect or in effect prior to any diminution implicating "good reason"), while Mr. CH Park will be entitled to 12 months of base salary as described above; and provided further, that if the date of termination occurs after June 30 of the calendar year in which the date of termination occurs, Mr. T. Kim will also receive an amount equal to an additional month of base salary for each month that has passed since July 1 through the date of termination (rounding up for any partial months), which will be payable in a lump sum on the sixtieth (60th) day following the date of termination.
+Further, the applicable executive will vest in all equity grants in accordance with the terms of our equity plan and the applicable award agreements.

-The applicable executive's rights to receive any "change in control" or other severance payments under the Other Executive Agreements is subject to the applicable executive's execution of a release of claims against us and his compliance with certain restrictive covenants.
+The applicable executive's rights to receive any "change in control" or other severance payments under the Other Executive Agreements is subject to the applicable executive's execution of a release of claims against us and his or her compliance with certain restrictive covenants.